Climate change in Washington: Projected outcomes

 The economy of Washington State will dictate the effects of these impacts.
 These effects are unique to Washington due to individual natural resources, climate patterns, industries, and trade.

 Climate change can directly affect the amount of resources that generate economic activity.
 Climate change can also affect the quality of important resources such as fresh drinking water, irrigation of crops and the generation of electricity.
 Climate change can also accelerate the depletion of capital assets used toward the formation of seawalls that are needed to protect shorelines from rising sea levels.
-Climate change can affect human health in ways that impact families and the workforce (e.g., premature death, increased sick days or leaves of absence, health care costs and insurance claims).
-All of these things also impair quality of life.
+Climate change can affect human health in ways that impact families and the workforce (e.g., premature death, increased sick days or leaves of absence, health care costs and insurance claims), all of which also impair quality of life.

 Washington state has a varied and active economy of approximately $268.5 billion.
 Washington's gross state product is the sum of twenty-one economic sectors ranging from mining ($400 million in 2004) to real estate, rental, and leasing ($38.8 billion) in 2004.
 The extent of vulnerability in dealing with climate-related issues is hard to assess for each sector individually.
 National and international trade and inter-sector links stretch out the vulnerability to climate change effects.